Starias22/cpp-revision/basics/input-errors-handling/error.md

 getline is used to get a line.
 It can be used with string or characters array.

-In case of string, we already know that it takes as first parameter, the input stream(cin), as second parameter the string or array of characters.
-The third parameter is optional and is the seperator.

 ### Example:getline in string

 ````C++